Special-K-s-Flightsim-Bots/DCSServerBot/README.md

   DCS:                                          # Map the bots DCS role to everyone in your discord.
 Only everyone needs the leading @!
   - @everyone
 ```
+> [!CAUTION]
+> Never ever share your Discord TOKEN with anyone.
+If you plan to check in your configuration to GitHub, don't do that
+> for the Discord TOKEN.
+GitHub will automatically revoke it from Discord for security reasons.

 > [!IMPORTANT]
 > The bots role needs to be above any other role in your Discord server that it has to be able to manage.<br>
 > If you want the bot to give the "Online" role for people for example, it has to be below the bot's role.

+> [!TIP]
+> The bot will remove the Discord token on the first startup from your bot.yaml.<br>
+> If you want to replace the token later, just re-add the line into your bot.yaml and DCSServerBot will replace the
+> internal token with this one.

 ### CJK-Fonts Support
 DCSServerBot supports external fonts, especially CJK-fonts to render the graphs and show your player names using the